 \subsubsection{\boldmath Inclusive triple $J/\psi$ production}

 To showcase the capabilities of our implementation, we consider triple $J/\psi$ production in $pp$ collisions.
-This serves as an illustrative example of a non-trivial three-quarkonium final state, proposed in refs.~\cite{Shao:2019qob,dEnterria:2016ids,dEnterria:2017yhd} as a probe of triple parton scattering~(TPS), and recently measured by CMS~\cite{CMS:2021qsn}, marking the first experimental measurement of TPS and providing new insight into multi-parton scattering dynamics.
+This serves as an illustrative example of a non-trivial three-quarkonium final state, proposed in refs.~\cite{Shao:2019qob,dEnterria:2016ids,dEnterria:2017yhd} as a probe of triple parton scattering~(TPS).
+Recently measured by CMS~\cite{CMS:2021qsn}, this marks the first experimental measurement of TPS, providing new insight into multi-parton scattering dynamics.
 The LO ($\mathcal{O}(\alpha_s^6)$) total cross section in QCD at $\sqrt{s}=13\,\mathrm{TeV}$ is

 Breaking it down, the cross section receives contributions from ten different Fock-state combinations: {\allowdisplaybreaks }

 For the triple colour-singlet channel, the gluon-induced process $gg\to J/\psi\!\left[{}^3S_1^{[1]}\right]+J/\psi\!\left[{}^3S_1^{[1]}\right]+J/\psi\!\left[{}^3S_1^{[1]}\right]$ is forbidden by C-parity conservation, leaving only the quark–antiquark-initiated process possible at LO (cf.\@\xspace figure~\ref{fig:diag_3jpsi}).
 The latter is, however, suppressed by the small quark–antiquark luminosity at the LHC.
 As a result, the NLO QCD corrections, where the $2\to4$ gluon-induced process $gg\to J/\psi\!\left[{}^3S_1^{[1]}\right]+J/\psi\!\left[{}^3S_1^{[1]}\right]+J/\psi\!\left[{}^3S_1^{[1]}\right]+g$ becomes allowed, can be large, as shown in ref.~\cite{Shao:2019qob}.
 In that study, this gluon-induced SPS contribution at $\mathcal{O}(\alpha_s^7)$ was found to be around $2\,\mathrm{pb}$ at $\sqrt{s}=13\,\mathrm{TeV}$ (cf.\@\xspace table I therein), including feeddown contributions from $\psi(2S)$.
 This value is of the same order as Eq.~\eqref{eq:threeJpsixs}, highlighting the important role of these radiative corrections for a reliable SPS cross-section prediction.
 Nevertheless, the SPS cross section remains several orders of magnitude smaller than the DPS and TPS contributions.